CUAHSI/gallery/source/gallery/python/Reproducible Science/enabling-collaborative-numerical-modeling-knowledge-infrastructure/readme.md

   - design of workflows for ease of use by new users
   - a community-supported collaborative web platform that supports publishing and privacy
-  - data storage that may be distributed to different locations; 4) a software environment
+  - data storage that may be distributed to different locations
+  - a software environment
   - a personalized cloud-based high performance computing HPC platform
   - a standardized modeling framework that is growing with open source contributions